The 2018 MHAW Wellbeing Photo Challenge has ended.

-Aligning with the Maramataka and reflecting the Five Ways to Wellbeing, this year we want people share with us how they see nature and how it makes them feel – out of their windows, at work and at home and everywhere in between.
+Aligning with the Maramataka and reflecting the Five Ways to Wellbeing, this year we want people to share with us how they see nature and how it makes them feel – out of their windows, at work and at home and everywhere in between.

 This year, the Wellbeing Photo Challenge will run for five days from 8–12 October, and New Zealanders were encouraged to head out into nature and show us what you see and how it helps your wellbeing!